Part B: Climate Change: Trends and Indicators

 Global clues of change

-- Then, on the overview page, click the Data button in the lower right to view the graphs of temperature change over the past 100-150 years.
+- Scroll down to see more information, including the Data Trends section in the lower left to view the graphs of temperature change over the past 100-150 years.

 - You will see that the temperature data is displayed as an anomaly Anomaly: a difference from the baseline or long-term average.
 In this case, the baseline average is the average temperature for the period 1951-1980.